keajs/kea/README.md

 # Scenes

-You can always use the logic store reducers and sagas manually in your existing application.
+You can use all the logic store reducers and sagas individually in your existing application.

 If, however, you favor convenience, you may combine them into scenes.

 Scenes are defined in `scene.js` files like so:

+(NB: this part will be refactored from `kea/logic` to `kea/scene` soon)

 ```js
 // scenes/homepage/scene.js